karthikramesh89/webbreaker/docs/README.md

 Specify name of scan --scan_name ${BUILD_TAG}
 ```--scan_name```

 Specify name of settings file, without the .xml extension.
-WebBreaker will  by default try to locate this file in in the repo found in .config.
+WebBreaker will  by default try to locate this file in in the repo found in config.ini.
 If your file is not in the repo, you may instead pass an absolute path to the file
 ```--settings```

 Size of scanner required.
 Valid values if provided are 'medium' or 'large'